 Avocados are a good source of good healthy fats, and so a good source of energy.
 Avocados also provide ample fiber and B vitamins.
-B vitamins are essential for metabolic processes in which energy is synthesized in the body as has been discussed.
+B vitamins are essential for metabolic processes in which energy is synthesized in the body as we have seen.

-Most of the B vitamins research shows, B vitamins play a role in the process of energy metabolism as coenzymes in energy production from foods such as carbohydrates participating in their breakdown to produce energy.
+Most of the B vitamins research shows play a role in the process of energy metabolism as coenzymes are needed in energy production.

-Nuts such as cashews, almonds, walnuts, macadamia, hazelnuts are powerhouses of nutrition and are also full of fiber.
-They also contain good fats, are great sources of protein, all helping to sustain your physical and mental energy longer.
+Nuts such as cashews, almonds, walnuts, macadamia, hazelnuts are powerhouses of nutrition and energy.
+And they are also full of fiber and contain good fats, and protein.
+All these nutrients help to sustain your physical and mental energy longer.

 Nuts are also good sources of magnesium, folate, and copper that work to keep the metabolic processes moving along well, including energy production.

 You only need a handful of these as they are high in fat.
-The good fats with other antioxidants such a vitamin E and vitamins fight oxidative stress and inflammation.
+Good fats with other antioxidants such a vitamin E and vitamins fight oxidative stress and inflammation.
 Now you may wonder, what does inflammation have to do with energy.
 Turns out, a lot.

 But you don’t want to overdo it even with a good thing.
 So eat only a handful of this a day.